OronNadiv/drnadiv.com/content/blog/starting-solids-and-infant-development/index.md

 ---
 isVisible: no
 id: 'zsdasdjknkjhwerr2'
-title: 'Starting Solids and Infant Development: 6-12 months'
+title: '6 - 12 months: Starting Solids and Infant Development'
 date: '2020-01-02T00'
 description: 'Your 6-month-old is ready to explore eating, can sleep on his/her own, and is going to start moving soon (if s/he hasn’t already!).
 The next several months are busy and exciting.
 Read more about how to encourage your baby’s development!'
-featuredImage: './DSC_0614.JPG'
+featuredImage: './featured.jpg'
 category: well_child_tips
 tags:
   - solids